-- 29 If a decision of a meeting is put to the vote, the outcome will be based on what the majority of members vote for.
+- If a decision of a meeting is put to the vote, the outcome will be based on what the majority of members vote for.
 Voting will be by a show of hands except where a poll is requested or required.
-Votes cannot be taken on resolutions which conflict with these Rules or current Acts of Parliament. - 30 Where a vote is by a show of hands every member present in person has one vote.
+Votes cannot be taken on resolutions which conflict with any provisions of these Rules or the law. - Where a vote is by a show of hands every member present in person has one vote.
 Where a vote is by a poll every member present in person or who has appointed a representative has one vote.
-Where an appointed proxy is present, he must advise the Chairperson and the Chairperson shall direct that the vote is by poll. - 31 If there is an equal number of votes for and against a decision the Chairperson will have a second and deciding vote.
+Where an appointed proxy is present, he must advise the Chairperson and the Chairperson shall direct that the vote is by poll. - 30.2 In relation to the election of Committee Members, the vote is by a poll. - If there is an equal number of votes for and against a resolution, or in relation to the election of Committee Members, the Chairperson will have a second and deciding vote.
 The Chairperson's announcement of the decision of a vote will be final and conclusive.
 The decision is then recorded in the minutes of the meeting.
-There is no need to record the number of votes for or against the decision. - 32.1 A poll can be required before or immediately after a vote by a show of hands, if at least onetenth of the members present at the meeting (in person or through a representative) request this. - 32.2 A poll must take place as soon as the Chairperson has agreed to it, in line with the Chairperson's instructions.
+There is no need to record the number of votes for or against the decision. - 32.1 A poll can be required before or immediately after a vote by a show of hands, if at least one-tenth of the members present at the meeting (in person or by proxy through a representative appointed in accordance with Rule 28.1) request this.

+32.2 A poll must take place as soon as the Chairperson has agreed to it, in line with the Chairperson's instructions.
 The result of the poll will stand as the decision of the meeting.